living-artsengineers/open-bot/README.md

 ## Code

-We're using Python because it's widely used, mostly unsurprising (unlike some parts of [JavaScript](https://github.com/denysdovhan/wtfjs)), and beginner-friendly.
+We're using TypeScript (JavaScript + static typing) on Node.js for its strong typing, robust ecosystem, and event-driven design (see [#3](https://gitlab.umich.edu/living-artsengineers/open-bot/-/issues/3)).
 You can write new modules (offering a cohesive set of features through event handlers and commands), improve existing ones, improve the modular architecture, or anything else.

 1. If not done already, send your uniqname in the [Group members thread](https://discord.com/channels/1002274815270465607/1005317489506394202) in `#open-bot-dev` so that the maintainer can invite you to the [Living ArtsEngineers](https://gitlab.umich.edu/living-artsengineers) group.
-1. Create a new branch from the `main` branch, then clone it locally
+1. Create a new branch from the `main` branch, then clone it locally.
 1. If not done already, download `env.json` from the pinned messages in `#open-bot-dev` to your local clone, and join _Bot testing_ via the invite there.
-1. Get [`pdm`](https://pdm.fming.dev/latest/) if not already installed
-1. Run `pdm install` to install dependencies
+1. Install dependencies with your Node.js package manager of choice, like `npm`, `yarn`, or `pnpm`.
 1. Make your changes.
-If you're making a module, check out [existing modules](mod/) for examples, and remember to add it to [mod/\_\_init\_\_.py](mod/__init__.py).
+If you're making a module, check out [existing modules](mod/) for examples, and remember to add it to [mod/registry.ts](mod/registry.ts).
+Use `npm run dev` to automatically re-launch the dev bot when a source file changes.
 1. Test your changes with OpenBotDev in the _Bot testing_ server.
-1. Run `black` to format your code, then push it to your branch
+1. Run `npm run format` and `npm run lint` to format and lint your code.
+Try to fix all linter warnings.
-1. Start a Merge Request into the `main` branch
+1. Start a Merge Request into the `main` branch.

 ### Environments